bparanj/Essential-TDD/book/RubyPlus/rails42quickly/lesson_4.markdown

 ![Live HTTP Headers Showing Client Server Interaction](./figures/live_http_headers.png)

 Here you see the client-server interaction details.

-As you see in the figure 32, you can learn a lot by looking at the Live HTTP Header details such as Etag which is used for caching by Rails.
+As you see in the above figure, you can learn a lot by looking at the Live HTTP Header details such as Etag which is used for caching by Rails.

 ![Live HTTP Headers Gives Ton of Information](./figures/live_http_headers_2.png)